linkerd/rfc/design/0005-simplify-state-management.md

 ### For Linkerd

-This new overridden values struct contains the details directly from the `installOptions` passed through the CLI flags, and will be overridden.
+For Linkerd state, There will be a new secret which contains overridden values which is a direct marshal of `Values` struct created from the `installOptions` passed through CLI flags.
+This `valuesOverride` will also contain any extra configuration created by the CLI i.e keys, etc other than the fields from `values.yaml`.

-Currently, `linkerd-config` is used by most components to know cluster configuration(like `cluster-domain`, etc) and components like proxy-injector needing a lot more.
+Currently, `linkerd-config` is used by most components to know cluster configuration(like `cluster-domain`, etc) and components like proxy-injector need a lot more.
 As the current `linkerd-config` will be removed, This information has to be passed to the components through flags.
-(flags are chosen over configMap, so that we don't fall into the trap of having more configuration places).
+(flags are chosen over configMap, so that we don't fall into the trap of having more configuration resources/places).
 This makes each component get its configuration fully during the install/upgrade time through flags, without relying on external structures.

 #### Required Components Configuration